 Although it is supposed to be and is very much a professional relationship, I often feel like my mentors have guided me not only on the ins and outs of my career but also provided invaluable information on balancing work and family, how to deal (and participate in) office politics, how to dress, etc. My mentors do not sugar coat their advice and are blunt and direct when needing to be without being unprofessional.
 This has given me the confidence I needed to reach for and obtain a position with more responsibility.
-This is a prime example of Passing the Torch and I look forward to continued connections to more mentors though MWN.
+This is a prime example of Passing the Torch and I look forward to continued connections to more mentors though Pass the Torch.

-I have had the privilege of having some great mentors throughout my life and I couldn’t imagine where I would be without them, so my decision to become a certified mentor with the Mentoring Women’s Network was an easy one.
+I have had the privilege of having some great mentors throughout my life and I couldn’t imagine where I would be without them, so my decision to become a certified mentor with Pass the Torch was an easy one.
 The virtual mentoring program they have developed is by far one of the best mentoring programs I have seen.
 This virtual mentoring provides you with the opportunity to have a mentor or mentee geographically anywhere, not just located in your own city and state.

-Mentoring to me is critical in seeking objective views on situations, career path, andeven perceived or real road blocks.
+Mentoring to me is critical in seeking objective views on situations, career path, and even perceived or real road blocks.
 Sometimes it is your mentor who helps you through a tough situation that has upside when over and done.
 Without your mentor, you may not have stuck it out.
 We all need a reliable and trusted person to engage in such discussions.
 What is great about the virtual mentoring, is that for those who do not have willing mentors available to them, this is an easy and safe place to find such a person.